 - San Diego – the oldest mall in Medellín.

-- La Central – the only Western-style mall in Buenos Aires and Medellín’s newest mall
+- La Central – the only Western-style mall in the Buenos Aires comuna in Medellín

 The Bottom Line: Centro Comercial La Central – the Only Mall in Buenos Aires

-Centro Comerical La Central is the newest mall in Medellín.
+Centro Comerical La Central is one of the newest malls in Medellín.
 And it’s a very nice mall with a Cinemas Procinal for movies, an Exito for groceries and many fast food options.

 In addition, it has big selection of shops with nearly 200 shops.
 Also, it’s the only mall in the Buenos Aires comuna, east of El Centro.
 And since the mall is high up the eastern hills of Medellín, it has some nice views of the city.

 However, it’s mainly a local mall with customers expected to come primarily from the nearby area.
-It’s not really a destination mall like Santafé or El Tesoro malls in El Poblado or Mayorca Mega Plaza in Sabaneta.
+It’s not really a destination mall like Santafé or El Tesoro malls in El Poblado, Viva Envigado in Envigado or Mayorca Mega Plaza in Sabaneta.